covid-at-home/covid-at-home/psychological.md

-Original German text source: the [Austrian Federal Ministry of Defense](http://www.bundesheer.at/archiv/a2020/corona/artikel.php?id=5494).
+The following recommendations were taken from the [Austrian Federal Ministry of Defense](http://www.bundesheer.at/archiv/a2020/corona/artikel.php?id=5494) (go figure!).
+All of it seems good advice in the present circumstances.

-## Psychological Service advisory on the handling of COVID-19
+## Psychological advice related to COVID-19

-*March 17, 2020* - To contain the COVID-19 virus’s spread, social life restrictions or even quarantine are necessary.
-Thus, a general initial restriction is currently in force.
-In some places there is a curfew.
-Persons who may have become infected or in whom the virus is detected must remain in quarantine.

-### Recommendations

-These measures affect us.
 Isolation can take its toll.
 A suspicion of an infection, the fear of it, or the illness itself can also put a strain on the psyche.
 In order to lighten these loads, we recommend:

 ### Establish security